Last update 3/31/21

 2020, the total number of confirmed and probable COVID-19 cases in the

 due to COVID-19.
-That means that about 7.2% of the population have or
+That means that about 9% of the population have or had

-had confirmed or probable COVID-19.
-See below for CDC's definition
+confirmed or probable COVID-19.
+See below for CDC's definition for

-for probable.
+probable.
 The number of cases increases cumulatively as the pandemic continues.
-The percentage of cases testing positive had been increasing nationally
+There have been 363,143,628 COVID-19 tests conducted in the U.S.

 of age and older.

-For those with COVID-19 nationally, the death rate (# of deaths in relation
+with COVID-19 nationally, the cumulative death rate (# of deaths in relation

 People at any age may be at greater risk if they have certain underlying